Curious about Diabetes Reversal? Click this bar to learn the latest science and strategies to resolve the root causes of diabetes!

 Spicy Tomato Chutney, a South Indian Tomato Achar

-This spicy and tangy Tomato Achar recipe is part of our condiment trifecta.
-The other two stars of the trifecta are Tamarind Chutney and Lemon-Lime-Cilantro-Mint Chutney.
-We spread this spicy tomato achar on toast and sandwiches, and serve it atop crackers with vegan cheese and a Kalamata olive.
+This spicy and tangy tomato achar recipe joins our condiment trifecta, alongside Tamarind Chutney and Lemon-Lime-Cilantro-Mint Chutney.
+We spread this spicy tomato achar on whole-grain toast and sandwiches too.

 Learn more about cooking world-fusion Indian food in our Vegan Indian Cooking Guide!